denten-books/plain-text/1-chapter.md

 "forwards," "back," "right," and "left," "quickly" and "slowly" [@wittgenstein_philosophical_1974, 197] The grammar, like a table of correspondences, explains the meaning of the signs.
 Today, we would call it a "program."
-The translates arbitrary symbolic notion into physical action.
-In this way, we can move away from speaking of "intended effects" or "proper abidance," and rather concentrate on this mediating layer that describes the rules of engagement.
+Programs translate arbitrary symbolic notation into physical action.
+In this way, we can move away from speaking of "intended effects" or "proper obedience," and rather concentrate on the mediating layer that describes the rules of engagement.

 ### Lectures and Remarks